Nameles-Org/Nameles/README.md

 NOTE: The setup process starts by uninstalling older versions of Docker.
 If you don't want to do this for some reason, see the setup script as a reference for manual installation.

-## 2.2 Multiple Machine Deployment <a name="multi"></a>
+## 2.2 Install on Multiple Machines <a name="multi"></a>

-NOTE: You will need three separate machines to implement the multi machine deployment.
+For this installation option, you need to first have a running docker cluster, otherwise you'll have to make some extra configurations later.
+The tested installation process is provided for a situation where a docker cluster is already running.

 #### 2.2.1.
-Create the nameles-net network in docker:
+Create the nameles-net network

+Access your docker cluster (swarm)

   ```bash
   docker network create --subnet 172.20.0.0/24 --gateway 172.20.0.1 nameles-net